quantiaconsulting/amplicon_metagenomics/DataImport_and_Tax_management/readme.md

 ```

 # Some example of data import
-## Importing not demultiplexed data
+## Importing multiplexed data
-During our tutorial we've faced with already demuliplexed data.
+During our tutorial we've faced with already multiplexed data.
 Sometimes you need to perform the data demultiplexing, so let's demultiplex them!!!
 *** Check you are in your home folder***
 Let's create a folder for multiplexed data  in your **home folder**:

+We are going to import data produced following the **EMP** protocol.

 :walking:
 ```
 mkdir multiplexed_data && cd multiplexed_data